-You supersede a technical publication when a newer technical record renders it obsolete.
+You supersede a technical publication to replace it with a new technical publication, due to a change in requirements.
 After you define the new technical publication, you update the original record with information about the new record.
 The status of both technical publications must be Active.